Idaho nurse pleads guilty to tampering with evidence in Kelsey Berreth case

 Frazee told investigators he last saw Berreth on Nov.
 22 when she left their daughter with him.
 The two did not live together.
 He also said their last communication was Nov.
 25, when she sent him a text message.

-Doss Aviation, where Berreth works as a fight instructor, also said that the last time they heard from her was on Nov.
+Doss Aviation, where Berreth works as a flight instructor, also said that the last time they heard from her was on Nov.
 25 - when she texted asking for time off.

 Berreth wasn't officially reported missing until Dec.
 2, by her mother, Cheryl, who told NBC's "Today" show that her daughter never mentioned any travel plans.
 She said when the two talked last on the phone on Thanksgiving they discussed a recipe and Christmas.